Hibernian

 Book your next dream trip with Nickes.Com!

-Not the easiest of grounds to find as it is located in the North East part of Edinburgh, the other side of the city centre to the way that most people approach the city from the M8.
+Easter Road isn’t the easiest of grounds to find as it is located in the North East part of Edinburgh, the other side of the city centre to the way that most people approach the city from the M8.

-From The M8: At the end of the M8, follow signs for the City Centre.
+From the M8: At the end of the M8, follow signs for the City Centre.
 Upon reaching the City Centre follow signs for Leith (A900).
 Continue towards Leith on the A900 and at the junction with the B1350, turn right onto London Road (B1350).
 It is then the fourth left at the crossroads, onto Easter Road and then the fourth right into Albion Road for the ground.

-From The South: (and avoiding the City Centre) Follow the A1 into Edinburgh.
+From the south: (and avoiding the City Centre)Â Follow the A1 into Edinburgh.
 Turn right onto the B1350 London Road and then right at the crossroads into Easter Road.
 Take the fourth right into Albion Road for the ground.

 Remember if travelling by train then you can normally save on the cost of fares by booking in advance.